-→ EXAMPLE I ride my bike and stopped for a drink at the fountain.
+I ride my biked and stopped for a drink at the fountain.

-In this sentence, "ride" is in the present tense, but "stopped" is in the past tense.
+"Ride" is in present tense, but "stopped" is in past tense.
 This doesn't make any sense.

-This is a pretty common mistake to make in the tense of a sentence- beginning with a verb in one tense, but shifting into another tense for the next verb.
+This is a pretty common mistake to make in the tense of a sentence-beginning with a verb in one tense, but shifting into another tense for the next verb.
 The way a reader understands this sentence is altered when the tenses shift, so you want to be careful to avoid this error.

-To write sentences that don't confuse your readers, ask yourself when an action took place:
+To write sentences that don't confound your readers, ask yourself when an action took place:

-- If the action is happening now, use the present. - If it will be happening later, use the future. - If it already happened, use the simple past. - If it happened in the past but there are also other events, use the past perfect to describe the oldest event.
+- If the action is now, use present.

+- If it will be later, use future.

+- If it already happened, use simple past.

+- If it happened in the past but there are also other events, use past perfect to describe the oldest event.